 The default configuration on the first run is to use the CPU.
 If it starts up with no errors and shows a randomly generated flame in the main window, then installation was successful.

 Enabling the GPU

 Open the Options dialog to see if any available GPU hardware is listed.
-If so, check Use OpenCL and select the GPUs you want to use from the list by checking Use.
+If so, check Use OpenCL and Shared Texture and select the GPUs you want to use from the list by checking Use.
 You must set the one connected to the display as the primary.
 Click Ok to accept the new settings and dismiss the dialog.